Keyboard shortcuts

 }

-Typically the enum error value returned by a function should be handled by a switch:
+Typically the enum error value returned by a procedure should be handled by a switch:

 import "core:mem"